Prehistoic/Mobile-Security-Awesome-Toolkit/docs/android/tools/apktool.md

 **Tips and Tricks**
 - **Decoding Specific Parts** : if you only need to view resources or smali code, several options exist to skip decoding some parts of the APK (which might help when rebuilding and also makes things faster)

-    - `no--assets` prevents decoding unknown asset files
+    - `--no-assets` prevents decoding unknown asset files
     - `-r, --no-res` prevents decoding resources and keeps `resources.arsc` intact
     - `-s, --no-src` prevents disassembling dex files